mr7brown/agb.github.io/pages/blog/civil-disobedience.md

 These maps look eerily similar.
 The higher educated states do not vote for Trump.

-Sadly, this is just one reason why it is frustrated to be "led" by an individual who simply [doesn't understand](https://fordhaminstitute.org/national/commentary/president-donald-trump-quotes-about-education) education and views education as a business; not as an essential/unalienable service.
+Sadly, this is just one reason why it is frustrating to be "led" by an individual who simply [doesn't understand](https://fordhaminstitute.org/national/commentary/president-donald-trump-quotes-about-education) education and views education as a business; not as an essential/unalienable service.

 In Trump's defense, many of these issues have existed long before he became president.
 However, he has done nothing but set us back.